DFE-Digital/ddt-job-descriptions/app/views/jd/data-architect.md

 Your main responsibilities will include:

-- Defining, maintaining, and championing the technical strategy for a service or group of services - keeping up to date with the latest technologies and trends, whilst delivering working software early and often.
-- Working with technical specialists in your service(s), on problems that require broad architectural thinking.
-- Defining how to build and operate user-centred, open source web systems in an agile environment, to serve a variety of citizen and government needs.
+- Maintaining an excellent relationship with service owners, looking for deeper underlying problems to solve, articulating the wider opportunities for transformation.
+- Create comprehensive data models (entity relationship) diagrams for each relational schema forming a part of the Service.
+This needs to cover each level of data modelling of Conceptual, Logical and Physical.
+- Reuse, or creating, common entities and attributes wherever there is a direct conceptual correspondence
-- Being responsible for the technical design and development of your service(s), including how they interact with their surroundings, and how they evolve over time.
+- Taking responsibility for the data architecture of your service(s), including how they interact with up- and downstream data systems, even as these evolve over time.
-- Challenging entrenched practices and influencing decision-makers, looking for deeper underlying problems to solve, and larger opportunities for digital transformation.
-- Communicating the vision for government services to developers and non-developers alike, working in multi-disciplinary teams that bring policy and delivery together.
+- Working with data specialists in your service(s), on problems that require broad architectural thinking
+- Define and maintain the data architecture, including metadata, orchestration for analytical use
+- Work with Data and Service Owners to capture decisions on Data Classification at attribute level
+- Provide input into data dictionaries
+- Design, support and provide guidance for the upgrade, management, decommission and archive of data in compliance with data policy
+- Consider Data Access Control processes and document decisions
-- Playing an active role in the DfE Technical Architecture community, where you will share knowledge of tools and techniques, as well as joining related communities of practice and events where appropriate, such as product, user research, design, platforms, security, etc.
+- Playing an active role in the DfE Architecture community, where you will share knowledge of tools and techniques, as well as joining related communities of practice
-- Helping to build a diverse, inclusive culture across the technical architecture community.
+- Helping to build a diverse, inclusive culture across the architecture community.
-- Working with your Lead Technical Architect, colleagues and peers on profession-based activities (and cross-profession), such as defining standards and guidance around best practice.
+- Working with your Lead Data Architect, colleagues and peers on profession-based activities (and cross-profession), such as defining standards and guidance around best practice.

 ## Skills you need